addcarwidgets logoAdd Car Widgets

 A third-party lyrics widget pulls the time-codes from Apple Music or Spotify and renders the active line plus the next two lines as a widget that lives alongside Maps and the music controls.
 You read the lyrics, you see the next turn, you don't pick one.
 For non-English music, translation alongside the original is the killer feature — K-pop, Latin, French chanson, suddenly long drives are interesting in a different way.

-For drivers in cars without CarPlay (Tesla, older vehicles), the lock-screen version of a lyrics app is the same story — same active-line highlight, same scrolling, rendered for the portrait screen.
+For drivers in cars without CarPlay (Tesla, older vehicles), the lock-screen version of a lyrics app is the same story — same active-line highlight, same scrolling.
 Full guide: Synced CarPlay Lyrics.
 Product page: /lyrics.

 6. Change CarPlay app icon labels and folders